 For those seeking more information regarding the Boeing lawsuit, I encourage you to read this joint press release.

-Dan M. Slack is the Executive Director of the Fire & Police Pension Association of Colorado.
+Dan M. Slack was FPPA’s Executive Director from 2008 – 2021.
 In his free time, Dan enjoys trail running and is working on climbing all of Colorado’s 14ers.